C-Bell/CUDA_Concurrent_Keyword-Density-Analyser/README.md

  - CalumBell_Text_processor.vxcproj - Example project settings

 ## Performance
-The performance of this application has been measured against a sequential C++ solution and a shared memory solution in NVIDIA's CUDA.
+The performance of this application has been measured against a sequential C++ solution and a distributed memory solution in Google's GoLand.

 ![Performance Analysis](https://i.imgur.com/xddRvbN.png)